fredemmott/OpenXR-Tracing/README.md

 These are identical, except for the name, which is included in the trace data; this allows tracing both sides of another OpenXR API layer.

-Each of these layers has its' own DLL and json file in `out\` after building; add the `.json` file to the registry like any other OpenXR API layer.
-You may want to disable the layer when you're not actively using this layer - it has not been optimized for performance.
+Each of these layers has its' own DLL and json file in `out\` after building; uou may want to disable the layer when you're not actively using this layer - it has not been optimized for performance.

+### Enabling the layers

+You can manually add the .json file to the registry like any other layer, or use `install.ps1` and `wrap.ps1` as administrator.
+You might find [list-openxr-layers] handy.

+With administrator powershell:

+    install.ps1 -Mode First

+Or, last:

+    install.ps1 -Mode Last

+You can also install the layer immediately `Before` or `After` another layer:

+    install.ps1 -Mode Before -RelativeTo C:\Path\To\Other\APILayer.json

+You can `Enable`, `Disable`, or `Remove` the layer:

+    install.ps1 -Mode Disable

+You can install both layers, on either side of another layer:

+    wrap.ps1 -RelativeTo C:\Path\To\Other\APILayer.json

+To change the secondary layer (or any other API layer):

+    install.ps1 -Mode Disable -LayerPath (Get-Item out\APILayer_Alternate.json).FullName

+### Collecting trace data

 To start collecting data, as administrator: